laf0rge/onomondo-ipa/README.md

 ASN.1 compiler also adds debug messages, which can be enabled by adding this option.
 * `-DMEM_EMIT_DEBUG`: This option can be used to analyze the usage of heap memory.
 When this option is enabled IPA_ALLOC, IPA_ALLOC_N, IPA_REALLOC, and IPA_FREE will keep track on how much memory is currently allocated.
 The current memory usage and the peak memory usage is then displayed.
-The feature relys on the function malloc_usable_size(), which is a non standard API.
+The feature relies on the function malloc_usable_size(), which is a non standard API.
 However, the function is available on GNU LINUX and FreeBSD (see also man malloc_usable_size)
 * `-DM32`: Use this option to compile onomondo-ipa for 32-BIT x86 architectures,
 see also GCC manual, section 3.19.54 x86 Options.